What every best Can Openers has:

 Shopping bloggers Kristina Matisic and Anna Wallner ask a Meals On Wheels facility to test four manual can openers.
 Two traditional top-cutting can openers -- a budget pick and a midpriced one -- are the favorites.
 Matisic and Wallner also share tips for choosing the best can opener.
 Although this is an older test, all four of the can openers tested are still current, easy-to-find models.

-Hundreds of can and jar openers are reviewed by owners on Amazon.com.
-Standout electric and handheld manual can openers typically receive a 4.5-star rating after at least 1,000 user reviews, (at least 500 reviews for jar openers).
+Hundreds of can and jar openers are reviewed by owners on Amazon.
+Standouts typically receive a 4.5-star rating after at least 1,000 user reviews.

-Walmart.com sells several popular brands of can openers, although not as many as Amazon.com.
-One electric can opener earns a 4.6-star rating with more than 800 customer reviews posted.
+Walmart sells several popular brands of can openers, although not as many as Amazon.
+One electric can opener earns a 4.6-star rating with more than 900 customer reviews posted.